Validating UTM tracking in FastStore

 utm_source=google

 parameter was captured client-side, so the browser received the UTM data.
-Now, let’s check if the UTM data was handled by the server-side and can persist to checkout.
-To do this, we will use the Get Cart by ID
+Now, let's check whether the server also received and retained this data through to checkout.
+To do this, use the Get Cart by ID

 endpoint.-

-Use this endpoint by adding the cookie value you saved from previous step.
-The base URL will be like this:_10https://{accountName}.{environment}.com.br/api/checkout/pub/orderForm/a1b2c2x4y5z
+Use this endpoint by adding the cookie value you saved in the previous step.
+The base URL will look like this:_10https://{accountName}.{environment}.com.br/api/checkout/pub/orderForm/a1b2c2x4y5z

 -